 SQLAlchemy includes C extensions which provide an extra speed boost for dealing with result sets.
-Currently, the extensions are only supported on the 2.xx series of cPython, not Python 3 or Pypy.
+The extensions are supported on both the 2.xx and 3.xx series of cPython.

 setup.py will automatically build the extensions if an appropriate platform is detected.
 If the build of the C extensions fails, due to missing compiler or other issue, the setup process will output a warning message, and re-run the build without the C extensions, upon completion reporting final status.

 To run the build/install without even attempting to compile the C extensions, pass the flag --without-cextensions to the setup.py script: